panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 }[, thisArg]);
 ```

 The callback function is invoked with 3 arguments: the current item, index, and the original array.
-The array returned by the callback is then flatten by 1 level deep, and the resulted items are added to the mapped array.
+The array returned by the callback is then flattened by 1 level deep, and the resulting items are added to the mapped array.

-Also the method accepts a second, optional argument, indicating the `this` value inside of the callback.
+Also, the method accepts a second, optional argument, indicating the `this` value inside of the callback.

 The simplest way you can use `array.flatMap()` is to flatten an array that contains items as arrays: